 But at the same time, Walmart is a new and unexpected phenomenon.
 It is a company entirely created by free-market capitalism, yet for many critics it is what kills free-market capitalism.
 And here Jameson posits that the dialectic can comprehend what traditional thought cannot: “Wal-Mart is not an aberration or an exception, but rather the purest expression of that dynamic of capitalism which devours itself, which abolishes the market by means of the market itself” (30).

 Jameson proceeds to sketch some of the technological innovations creating the conditions of possibility of a Walmart.
-The UPC or bar code, a now apparently anachronistic relic of the 1970s, is re-converted through computers and the internet into an information-laden tracking system; “containerization as a revolution in transport” (31); and how Walmart’s success would have been impossible without computers (33).
-This is a formidable and truly amazing feat of coordination and planning–it is what inspired this post, when my daughter asked how Walmart, as opposed to our local shoe store, was able to communicate among all its various branches:
+The UPC or bar code, far from being an anachronistic relic of the 1970s, has been re-converted through computers and the internet into an information-laden tracking system.
+This goes hand-in-hand with “containerization as a revolution in transport” (31).
+Walmart’s success would have been impossible without computers (33).
+This is a formidable and truly amazing feat of coordination and planning.
+It is what inspired this post, when my daughter asked how Walmart, as opposed to our local shoe store, was able to communicate among all its various branches:

 Anyone who does not appreciate this historic originality of Wal-Mart and its strengths and accomplishments is really not up to the discussion; meanwhile–and I say this for the Left as well–there is an aesthetic appreciation to be demanded for this achievement . . .
 But such admiration and positive judgment must be accompanied by this absolute condemnation that completes the dialectical ambivalence we bring to this historical phenomenon.
 Nor is Wal-Mart wholly oblivious to its own ambivalence; after avoiding journalists altogether for fear of letting damaging facts slip out, its publicity people have come to expect mixed feelings in which the harshest criticism is inevitably accompanied by celebratory concessions.
 (32)